LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/basic-content.md

 Multiple scenarios for transfer/escalations exist and are as follows:

-1. If the Bot does not have an appropriate answer, it should recognise this as a scenario for a transfer.
+1. If the Bot does not have an appropriate answer, it should recognize this as a scenario for a transfer.
 Depending on the connector configuration or the decision making capacity of the bot, the bot will transfer to a particular skill or default skill.

 2. Explicit request from visitor to transfer to an agent

-3. If there is a internal error in Third-Party connetor or the Custom Endpoint service cannot be reached then Third-Party Bot connector will transfer to a default skill set up during configuration.
+3. If there is a internal error in Third-Party connector or the Custom Endpoint service cannot be reached then Third-Party Bot connector will transfer to a default skill set up during configuration.

 Transfer action has two sets of responses that are as below:

 {: .important}
-The response is expected to be sent by Get Conversation Events method of Custom Endpoint service to ensure validity of response brands can use our [Conversation Tester feature](third-party-bots-conversation-tester.html)
+The response is expected to be sent by Get Conversation Events method of Custom Endpoint service.
+To ensure validity of response, brands can use our [Conversation Tester feature](third-party-bots-conversation-tester.html)

 ##### Transfer to Skill

-In this case transfer action will happen to the given skill name (case sensative) that is passed.
+In this case transfer action will happen to the given skill name (case sensitive) that is passed.
 An example of such response can be seen below in Figure 2.5.
 More information on responses expected by Third-Party Bot Connector can be found at [API Service Specification](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service)